imixs/imixs-saga/imixs-microservice-registry/README.md

 ## Service Discovery

-Based on a specific business event, a client can query the registry to obtain a list of available workflow instances or start a new process instance within a matching workflow instance.
+A client can start a new process instance by sending a business event to the Imixs-Registry.
+The discovery process will select a matching Imixs-Microservice and forward the business event to initialize a new workflow.

+Read more about the discovery process in the section [Service Discovery](doc/DISCOVERY.md).

 ## Derived Index

 The Imixs-Registry supports a derived index over all registered Imixs-Microserives.
-This index is refreshed periodically based on EventLog entries written by each Imixs-Microserivce.
-This mechanism ensures that only committed data is indexed.
-The index is updated periodically so it runns behind the origin transaction.
-To get a live view to a Imixs-Microservice the service can be search directly by the Rest-API.

-The following environment settings need to be defined in a Imixs-Microservice to activate the index service:

-    IMIXS-REGISTRY_API= service endpoint of a Imixs-Registry
-    IMIXS-REGISTRY_INDEX_ENABLED= true

-The following environment variables are optional:

-	IMIXS-REGISTRY_INDEX_TYPEFILTER - optional type filter (regex) - default: (workitem|workitemarchive)
-	IMIXS-REGISTRY_INDEX_FIELDS - optional item list (default list is defined by schema service)
+This index allows a client to search for running process instances, regardless of where those process instances run.
+This index is based on Apache Solr which is a highly reliable, scalable and fault tolerant search engine.

+Read more about the derived index in the section [Indexing](doc/INDEX.md).